Insuring conception starts with semen analysis-sperm check for motility, strong speedy sperm and of course, reading the canine estrus cycle correctly.

 The patience (and backs) of a lot of breeders have been strained trying to insure conception through the practice of elevating a bitch's hindquarters.
 In fact, doing an artificial insemination (AI) can be a bitch!

-The process is frightening for many toy dogs and backbreaking work for those with large breeds.
+The process is frightening for many toy dogs and backbreaking for large breed owners.

 So how long does it take for sperm cells to migrate through the female reproductive tract?